Pioneer Courage Park

 About the Location

-The park continues with the "Spirit of Nebraska's Wilderness" section, which features a flock of Canada geese taking flight.
-Created by artist Kent Ullberg, these sculptures are made of both bronze and stainless steel, symbolizing Nebraska's past and future.
+The artistic journey doesn't end with the pioneers.
+The "Spirit of Nebraska's Wilderness" section features an ingenious flock of Canada geese taking flight, created by artist Kent Ullberg.
+Made from a combination of bronze and stainless steel, these birds symbolize both Nebraska's natural heritage and its forward-looking future.

 All Features & Facilities